About Laura

 Today, Laura sees the experiences that get called “mental illness” not as sicknesses, but rather as opportunities to deepen our connections with ourselves and with each other.

-Laura is writing a forthcoming memoir called UNSHRUNK that will be published in Fall 2024 by Viking Press in the US, and Octopus Books in the UK and Commonwealth countries.
+Laura is writing a forthcoming memoir called UNSHRUNK that will be published in March 2025 by Viking Press in the US, and Octopus Books in the UK and Commonwealth countries.